 Symptoms of bipolar disorder:

 Mania – feeling very high and overactive

 Unlike temporary random mood swings, each extreme episode of bipolar disorder can last for several weeks (or even longer).

 However bipolar disorder carries excess baggage called depression.
-So depending if you are feeling very low will determine if you also have depression.
-Depression can be temporary and may last a few hours or a few days but when it rolls into weeks in can be defined as bipolar.
+So depending on if you are feeling very low will determine if you also have depression.
+Depression can be temporary and may last a few hours or a few days but when it rolls into weeks it can be defined as bipolar.

 It can also have the polar opposite hence that is why it called bipolar you can be feeling very low or very high.

 5).
 Risky Behaviours